travela/Hausaufgaben/README.md

 Paste a link to your repository into the MyCampus assignment box.
 Make sure that we have read rights on your repository.

 Please give us read access to your repository.
-Add 'stsundermann' and 'goehring' on Github or 'ssundermann' as well as 'drgoehring' on FU GitLab.
+Add `stsundermann` and `goehring` on Github or `ssundermann` as well as `drgoehring` on FU GitLab.

 Now choose either the Docker container or PyCharm to set up your environment